mimolabs/mimo-docker/README.md

 If you're using [Digital Ocean](https://m.do.co/c/8504487cbb3a), you will need to update your password.

 ### Install Docker and Git

+Run the following to install Docker on your server.

 ```
 wget -qO- https://get.docker.com/ | sh